dmauro/node-jade-compress/README.md

 * Add support for non-local files in compress filters.
 * Handle someone requesting a cache file while it's being created.
 * Put hashes in a db, allow user to supply a store.
-* Allow user to specify the directories where files are, and where cache is stored.
+* Allow user to specify which @imports are hardcoded.
-* Automatically import the hardcoded 'vars' and 'mixins' into every sass file.
 * Report SASS errors when compiling